SDS-AAU/SDS-master/README.md

 # Social Data Science Teaching Master
 The central repository for our ser.
-Here, you will find all teaching material and further informations
+Here, you will find all teaching material colsolidated.

 ## General Information